choreonoid/choreonoid-doc/en/basics/item.rst

 Loading Projects
 ----------------

-Please execute "File" - "Load Project" from the main menu at the top of the main window.
-This will display the "Load Choreonoid Project File" dialog as shown below.
+Please execute "File" - "Open Project" from the main menu at the top of the main window.
+This will display the "Open a project" dialog as shown below.

 .. figure:: images/load_project_dialog.png